 Darker roast = more brittle = more fines = faster water absorption = more resistance to water = longer extraction

-Lighter roast = harder beans = fewer fines = less quickly soluble = less resistance to water = faster extraction
+Lighter roast = harder beans = fewer fines = less soluble = less resistance to water = faster extraction

 What do we need to change now?